Tommy0Storm/VCB--S-chat/README.md

-# Cerebras AI Chat Interface
+# AI Chat Interface

-A modern, production-ready React chat interface powered by Cerebras AI and the Llama 3.1 model.
+A modern, production-ready React chat interface powered by VCB AI and the Llama 3.1 model.

 ## Features

-- Real-time chat interface with Cerebras AI
+- Real-time chat interface with VCB AI
 - Modern, responsive UI built with React and Tailwind CSS
 - TypeScript for type safety
 - Beautiful dark theme with smooth animations